kajalv/promoted/README.txt

 We used the data from three platforms for this project - Udemy, Udacity and edX.
 The details about the APIs and the scripts used are provided in respective folders under /data.

+Some of our transformations were done through OpenRefine, and also, the datasets are in the order of MB.
+So we have included them.
+This is to ensure that the working demo can be run locally.

 APIs
 ----
 > GET /get_courses?job_title=_JOB TITLE_